Fear, distress, relief. The many emotions of the pandemic can be found in Italy’s pharmacy testing lines.

 In this omicron-driven phase of the pandemic, with hospitalization rates relatively low but infection rates skyrocketing, Europe’s pharmacies have become increasingly central — offering rapid antigen tests in makeshift outdoor tents at a breathtaking pace.

 The demand for testing has quickly transformed the pharmacies, which in Italy tend to be small, family-run businesses rather than large chains.
-Before, those pharmacies served the straightforward purpose of selling medicine, diapers and shampoo.
-But now, carrying out hundreds of swabs per day, they have gained renewed prominence in public life, becoming settings of tension, relief and sometimes great distress.
+Before, those pharmacies served the straightforward purpose of selling medicine and items such as diapers and shampoo.
+But now, carrying out hundreds of swabs per day, they have gained new prominence in public life, becoming settings of tension, relief and sometimes great distress.

 Not all countries have leaned as heavily on pharmacies.
-Germany has set up big, privately-run testing centers.
-Britain has made widespread use of at-home testing kits, delivered for free, with results that can be uploaded to a National Health Service app.
-The United States has a mix of appointment-based testing at chain pharmacies and clinics, as well as at-home testing.
-But Italy’s system resembles several other nations in Europe, including France.
+Germany has set up big, privately run testing centers.
+Britain has made widespread use of at-home testing kits, delivered free, with results sent to the National Health Service via an app.
+The United States has a mix of appointment-based testing at chain pharmacies and clinics, and at-home testing.
+But Italy’s system resembles that of several other European nations, including France.

 Those involved in Italy’s testing say the system has the advantage of being able to trace and log every positive.
 The pharmacies report results immediately to the government.
-And fines await anybody caught breaking isolation rules.
+And a fine awaits anyone caught breaking isolation rules.

-“With an at-home kit, if I test positive, it’s up to my goodwill,” said Marco Cossolo, the national president of Fedefarma, federation of pharmacy owners.
+“With an at-home kit, if I test positive, it’s up to my goodwill,” said Marco Cossolo, the national president of Federfarma, a federation of pharmacy owners.
 “I might act as if I didn’t test positive and throw it away.”
 He said the pharmacy system allows for tight “monitoring.”

-While swabs have become hard to find in some countries — including the United States — the Italian model so far seems to be holding, with tests available, if people are willing to wait in line.
+While swabs have become hard to find in some countries — including the United States — the Italian model so far seems to be holding up, with tests available, if people are willing to wait in line.
 Several days this week, Italy administered more than 1 million coronavirus tests, a per capita rate more than twice that of the United States.
 The vast majority happened at pharmacies like Spagnoli’s.

 “I can tell you my caffeine intake has reached epochal levels,” said Spagnoli, 39, a third-generation pharmacist.

-Amid the omicron spike, his pharmacy is conducting some 100 antigen tests per day, and lately 20 or so have been turning up positive.
-The tests are conducted in a rented prefabricated cabin — “it’s for construction sites,” Spagnoli said — set up out front, and one after the next one recent morning, new people were stepping inside, handing over an information form before getting swabbed.
+Amid the omicron spike, his pharmacy is conducting some 100 antigen tests per day, and, lately, 20 or so have been turning up positive.
+The tests are conducted in a rented prefabricated cabin — “it’s for construction sites,” Spagnoli said — set up out front, and one after the next one recent morning, people were stepping inside, handing over an information form and getting swabbed.

 Then, they waited outside for the results.

-The man performing the swabs on this day was a local nurse, and the first tests were complication-free.
-“Negativo,” the nurse said, telling the initial arrivals to go into the pharmacy and pay 15 euros.
+The person performing the swabs on this day was a local nurse, and the first tests were complication-free.
+“Negativo,” he said, telling the initial arrivals to go into the pharmacy and pay 15 euros.

 But then came the first positive, and the nurse walked over to a 17-year-old, Vanessa Brandello, and pulled her aside to a quieter space on the sidewalk.
 He handed her a pamphlet with guidelines for isolating.
-He explained that she could get a PCR test, if she wanted, to confirm the results.
+He explained that she could get a PCR test, if she wanted, to confirm the result.
 Her shoulders slumped.

 “If someone has a cold, could that be the reason they test positive?” she asked.